Shom3s/nutripulse/README.md

     - assets/data/food_database.csv
 ```

+---

-## Security and Privacy
+# Security and Privacy

 - Do not commit API keys, passwords, keystores, or private Firebase credentials.
 - Restrict Firestore access using authenticated user IDs.
 - Keep personal health records separated by user account.
 - Validate user input before writing to Firestore.
+- Apply access controls to private messages and user content.
+- Validate marketplace orders and seller ownership.
 - Treat AI advice as general lifestyle guidance rather than medical advice.
 - Treat ESP32 sensor readings as prototype measurements rather than clinical data.

+---

-## Current Limitations
+# Current Limitations

 - Food-recognition accuracy depends on the supported food classes, lighting, camera angle, image quality, and food presentation.
 - Nutrition values are estimates and may vary according to portion size, ingredients, and preparation method.
 - Activity data depends on device permissions and available Health Connect or Google Fit information.
 - IoT sensor readings are not clinically validated.
 - The AI coach does not provide diagnosis, emergency care, or medication prescriptions.
-- Some social and marketplace features may require further production-level moderation and security hardening.
+- Community and marketplace features may require additional production-level moderation and security hardening.
+- Gamification rewards are designed primarily to improve engagement and do not represent medical achievements.

+---

-## Future Enhancements
+# Future Enhancements

 - Expand the food dataset and Malaysian food classes
+- Improve food-recognition accuracy
-- Improve model accuracy and portion estimation
+- Improve portion estimation
 - Add stronger personalised recommendations
 - Improve offline mode and synchronisation
 - Add wearable-device integrations
 - Add richer sleep and recovery analytics
+- Expand gamification challenges and achievements
+- Improve community interaction features
+- Add stronger community content moderation
+- Improve marketplace security and order management
 - Strengthen backend security for AI requests
-- Add production-ready content moderation
 - Improve accessibility and multilingual support
 - Perform broader usability and clinical validation studies

+---

-## Academic Context
+# Academic Context

 This project was developed as a Final Year Project under the Faculty of Information and Communication Technology, Universiti Teknikal Malaysia Melaka.

-It demonstrates mobile application development, cloud integration, machine learning inference, health-data visualisation, gamification, community features, AI-assisted guidance, and an IoT sensor prototype.
+It demonstrates:

+- Mobile application development
+- Firebase cloud integration
+- Machine learning inference
+- Nutrition and health-data visualisation
+- Activity tracking
+- IoT sensor integration
+- AI-assisted health guidance
+- Gamification
+- Social and community functionality
+- Marketplace functionality
+- User authentication and cloud data management

+---

-## Author
+# Author

 **Shomeswaran A/L Mugunthan**
 Bachelor of Computer Science
 Faculty of Information and Communication Technology
 Universiti Teknikal Malaysia Melaka

+---

-## Disclaimer
+# Disclaimer

 NutriPulse is intended for educational, lifestyle-tracking, and prototype demonstration purposes.

 It does not provide medical diagnosis, treatment, emergency support, or professional dietary prescriptions.

+Health values, nutrition estimates, AI-generated recommendations, and IoT sensor measurements should not be considered substitutes for professional medical advice.

+---

-## License
+# License

 This repository is currently provided for academic and portfolio purposes.

 Add a suitable licence before permitting reuse, modification, or redistribution.